-In your main kettle, boil the mash solids (and any remaining liquid) for 15–30 minutes.
+In your main kettle, boil the mash solids (and any remaining liquid) for 15 to 30 minutes.
 Then add the decoction back into your mash to bring it into the saccharification range.
 For example, if your target temperature for your recombined mash is 150°F (66°C), you’d let your grains cool to that temperature.

 You can cool your decoction with a wort chiller.
 Once you’ve returned it to your main mash, you can tweak the temperature with the wort chiller (if it’s too high) or by adding direct heat (if it’s too low).

-Let your mash rest for 30–60 minutes at your target temperature to allow the starches to convert to sugars.
+Let your mash rest for 30 to 60 minutes at your target temperature to allow the starches to convert to sugars.
 Once that’s done, you’re ready to recirculate, sparge, and lauter for the main boil with hops and then fermentation.

 After the Mash

 Mastering the fine details of a decoction mash will take some time and practice.
 Keep your notebook handy, and record the details of your mash, making note of your ingredients, resting time, temperature, and mash consistency during the process.

 Add these to your notes on the finished beer, and you’ll soon be able to tweak the process to consistently achieve the results you’re looking for, batch after delicious batch.

 Matt GiovanisciMatt is the founder of Brew Cabin and started homebrewing in 2005.
 He has continued to level up his brewing skills and wanted to share his journey and knowledge with other homebrewers.
 He launched Brew Cabin in 2017 to make homebrewing more approachable and scalable for everyone looking to craft the perfect pint.